RoquetteTenreiro/Mapping2Sampe_R/Markdown_code.md

 ### 1.1 R Markdown

-This is a R Markdown (V3.6) / LaTeX type presentation.
+This is a R Markdown (V3.6) type presentation.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 The generated document includes both content and output of any embedded R code chunks within the document.
 For more details see http://rmarkdown.rstudio.com.